Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Introduction

+\textit{Food security} is a latent construct that characterizes a `situation that exists when all people, at all times, have physical, social and economic access to sufficient, safe and nutritious food that meets their dietary needs and food preferences for an active and healthy life' \citep[pp 313]{fao2003}.
+The latent construct \textit{food insecurity} describes the opposite situation, in which individual or household access to sufficient, safe and nutritious food is unreliable or insufficient.
+Understanding the level of food insecurity in a region is crucial for designing appropriate public health and nutrition interventions.

-Using the language of \textit{Item Response Theory} (IRT), the individual questions in a survey (or test) are referred to as \textit{items}, see \cite{hambleton1989} for a detailed review.
-The responses to these items measure different concrete characteristics, known as \textit{observable variables}.
-To continue the extroversion example above, item 15 from the Kiersey Temperament Sorter is ``At a party, do you (a) interact with many, even strangers or (b) interact with a few friends?'' and the observable variable in this case might be `interaction preferences in social situations'.
-Item response theory is a family of statistical models used to relate responses to items to the latent construct(s).
-These models assume the latent construct or \textit{ability} (degree of extroversion in this case) is defined on a continuum.
-This allows us, for instance to score each individual's ability; to identify which items have the greatest capacity to \textit{discriminate} between individuals of differing abilities (i.e. how well each item identifies the trait of extroversion in individuals); or to identify the \textit{difficulty} associated to each item -- more `difficult' items in this context would tend to be endorsed by more extroverted individuals, but less often by less extroverted individuals \citep{Ayala2012}.
+Food insecurity has been traditionally studied using \textit{item response theory} (IRT), which is a family of statistical models used to relate \textit{responses to items} to a \textit{latent construct}.
+These models assume the latent construct (e.g. food insecurity) or \textit{ability} is defined on a continuum.
+This allows us, for instance to score each individual's level or ability; to identify which items have the greatest capacity to \textit{discriminate} between individuals of differing abilities or levels (i.e. how well each item identifies the trait of food insecurity); or to identify the \textit{difficulty} or easiness associated to each item---more `difficult' items in this context would tend to be endorsed by more food-insecure individuals, but less often by food-secure individuals \citep{ayala2022theory}.